Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

 \subsection{Gamma Source Measurements}

-Two external gamma-ray source datasets were studied to characterize the SiPM performance: \textsuperscript{133}Ba with a primary gamma emission around \SI{356}{keV} and \textsuperscript{137}Cs emitting \SI{662}{keV} gamma rays.
+Two external gamma-ray source datasets were studied to characterize the SiPM performance: \textsuperscript{133}Ba with a primary gamma emission around \SI{356}{keV} and \textsuperscript{137}Cs emitting \SI{662}{keV} gamma rays \cite{NNDC}.
 The sources were positioned outside the detector, allowing gamma rays to penetrate the cryostat and deposit energy in the active LXe volume.
-The resulting scintillation light was measured by the SiPM.
-The event triggering was provided by the PMT.
+The resulting scintillation light was measured by the SiPMs.
+Gamma events were triggered by the top PMT.
+When the PMT signal crossed the \SI{-30}{mV} trigger threshold at the WDAQ input, the WDAQ recorded the corresponding waveform window for both the PMT and SiPM channels.
+This trigger condition was based only on the PMT signal, ensuring that event selection was independent of the relative signal amplitudes measured by the different SiPM types.